alflennik/use-flow/documentation/tutorial.md

       const { message: doggyUrl } = await unmountable(rawResponse.json());
 ```

-I just thought the latter was cleaner code.
+I just thought the former was cleaner code.

 You will notice that the warning no longer appears.
 We really solved it.